Nondominated-Solution-based Multi-objective Greedy Sensor Selection for Optimal Design of Experiments: Results and Discussion

-Fig.~\ref{fig:NMG-GG_time} shows that the NMG method requires longer computational time than the group-greedy methods.
+Fig.~\ref{fig:NMG-GG_time} shows that the NMG method requires longer computational time than the group greedy methods.
 This is mainly due to the nondominated sorting utilizing crowding distance conducted in the NMG method, as explained in Section~\ref{sec:probandalg}.
-Furthermore, all three optimality indices are evaluated by the NMG method, while only one optimality index is evaluated by the group-greedy methods.
-Thus, the NMG method is able to find better sensor sets than the pure-and group-greedy methods, but with longer computational time.
-Note that the time complexity can be reduced to $\mathcal{O}(vnL^2_{\rm{\max}})$ in the proposed method compared to the best time complexity of $\mathcal{O}(vnL_{\rm{\max}}\sqrt{nL_{\rm{\max}}})$ of the ENS-SS algorithm, as explained in Section~\ref{sec:probandalg}.
+Furthermore, all indices of the three optimality are evaluated by the NMG method, while only an index of a single optimality is evaluated by the group greedy methods.
+Thus, the NMG method is able to find better sensor sets than the pure and group greedy methods, but with longer computational time.
+Note that the time complexity can be reduced to $\mathcal{O}\left(vnL^2_{\rm{\max}}\right)$ in the proposed method compared to the best time complexity of $\mathcal{O}\left(vnL_{\rm{\max}}\sqrt{nL_{\rm{\max}}}\right)$ of the ENS-SS algorithm, as explained in Section~\ref{sec:probandalg}.
 This seems to be a reasonable additional cost even for large-scale problems.